mfranzke/datalist-polyfill/README.md

 No dependencies, written in plain JavaScript.
 Released under the MIT License: <http://www.opensource.org/licenses/mit-license.php>

 ## Features
-*	Lightweight: 4.54 kB of JavaScript - less than 2 kB gzipped
+*	Lightweight: 4.61 kB of JavaScript - less than 1.73 kB gzipped
 *	Fully flexible to change the datalist entries / `<option>`s
 *	Supporting:
+	*	the relevant input field types: `text`, `email`, `number`, `search`, `tel` and `url` ...
+	*	... while leaving the others like color or date related, as those would most likely need another polyfill to „work“ correctly or have a meaningful UI
 	*	`input[type=email]` elements multiple attribute
 	*	properties `.options` for `datalist` elements and `.list` for `input` elements
 	*	right to left text-direction